 WHAT TO DO NEXT

-If you believe your employer is illegally withholding your overtime pay – either unintentionally or on purpose – you can pursue a claim against them without fear of retaliation.
+With the help of an attorney, you can pursue a claim against your employer without fear of retaliation.
 Under federal law, it is illegal for an employer to retaliate against an employee who files a lawsuit to claim their overtime wages.